OfficeDev/office-js-docs-pr.ru-ru/docs/excel/performance.md

     await ctx.sync();
     // Range value should be [10, 20, 3] when we load the property, because calculation is suspended at that point console.log(rangeToGet.values);
-    // Calculation mode should still be "Automatic" even with supend recalc console.log(app.calculationMode);
+    // Calculation mode should still be "Automatic" even with suspend recalculation console.log(app.calculationMode);

     rangeToGet.load("values");